-Our team of Clinical Psychologists is dedicated to providing Cognitive-Behavioral Therapy (CBT) to treat various problem areas affecting children, adolescents, adults, families, and couples.
+Our team of therapists is dedicated to providing Cognitive-Behavioral Therapy (CBT) to treat various problem areas affecting children, adolescents, adults, families, and couples.
 As CBT specialists, we focus on providing practical, evidence-based, and goal-focused strategies for everyday difficulties and more complex challenges.

 Cognitive Behavioral Therapy (CBT) is typically a time-limited, structured, and goal-focused therapy that combines two highly effective therapies: Cognitive Therapy and Behavioral Therapy.